Requesting Global Privileges from Consumers¶

-This topic describes how providers can configure a Snowflake Native App to request account-level privileges from a consumer after the consumer install the app.
+This topic describes how providers can configure a Snowflake Native App to request global privileges from a consumer after the consumer install the app.
 These privileges allow the Snowflake Native App to perform tasks in the consumer account, for example creating a warehouse or a database.

-Workflow for Requesting Global Privileges from the Consumer¶
+Workflow for requesting global privileges from the consumer

-The following workflow outlines the how to configure your application to request global privileges.
+The following workflow outlines the steps to configure a Snowflake Native App to request global privileges.

 Note

-Determine the privileges required by the application.
+1. Determine the privileges required by the app.

 After installing the Snowflake Native App, the consumer performs the following:

-Privileges the Provider Can Request from the Consumer¶
+Privileges the provider can request from the consumer

-EXECUTE TASK
+• EXECUTE TASK

-EXECUTE MANAGED TASK
+• EXECUTE MANAGED TASK

-CREATE WAREHOUSE
+• CREATE WAREHOUSE

-MANAGE WAREHOUSES
+• MANAGE WAREHOUSES

-CREATE DATABASE
+• CREATE DATABASE

 Note